 Green Concert: Gabriel Alegría, Afro-Peruvian Jazz & Dance

-This high-voltage ensemble’s consistently inventive program of traditional Afro-Peruvian music, transformed by Gabriel Alegría’s personal synthesis of folkloric rhythms and jazz, has led to a signature accomplishment: developing the band’s patented blend of deep scholarship and playfulness into an experience that conveys black music from coastal Perú as a way of life to its audiences.
+Described as “the definition of sonic joy” by Latino Magazine, this high-voltage ensemble’s inventive program of traditional Afro-Peruvian music, transformed by Gabriel Alegría’s personal synthesis of folkloric rhythms and jazz, has led to a signature accomplishment: developing the band’s patented blend of deep scholarship and playfulness into an experience that conveys black music from coastal Perú as a way of life to its audiences.
 For this performance, part of the ensemble’s Diablo en Brooklyn CD release, a lively company of Afro-Peruvian dancers will join Alegría on Kresge stage.

 About the Artists

 The Latin Jazz Network described the band in this way: “Every once in a while there comes a musician who, when playing his or her chosen instrument, seems to carry within a vital life-force that is irrepressible.”